kaitrepte/porE/README.md

 Coding language: FORTRAN

+To compile the code, go to the *src* directory and type

+        bash compile.sh

+To run the code, type

+	./porE

 This tool provides a simple way to study porosities in e.g. metal-organic frameworks (MOFs).
 In addition, there is the possibility to evaluate the pore size distribution (beta version).
 All that is needed is an xyz-file of the coordinates of the structure and the corresponding cell vectors (see structures_xyz for examples).

 Limitations: So far, only the vdW radii of the following elements are implemented: H, C, N, O, Ni, Cu, Zn, Zr